keerthanakn31/LIC-2/README.md

 </p> <br>

 <p>
-  Now replace the resister value by Rd = 2.751891k ohm Since the Calculated current doesnot match the simulated value, maintain the MOSFET length 180nm and vary the width untill the required current.
+  Now replace the resister  by PMOS
+  Since the Calculated current doesnot match the simulated value, maintain the MOSFET length 180nm and vary the width untill the required current.
 </p>